-The literature about real-time scheduling provides very mature schedulability tests regarding many scheduling strategies, preemptive or non-preemptive scheduling, uniprocessor or multiprocessor scheduling, etc. Scheduling of data-flow graphs has also been extensively studied in the past decades.
+The literature about real-time scheduling 0 provides very mature schedulability tests regarding many scheduling strategies, preemptive or non-preemptive scheduling, uniprocessor or multiprocessor scheduling, etc. Scheduling of data-flow graphs has also been extensively studied in the past decades.

-A milestone in this prospect is the development of abstract affine scheduling techniques .
-It consists, first, of approximating task communication patterns (here Safety-Critical Java threads) using cyclo-static data-flow graphs and affine functions.
-Then, it uses state of the art ILP techniques to find optimal schedules and concretize them as real-time schedules for Safety Critical Java programs .
+A milestone in this prospect is the development of abstract affine scheduling techniques 0.
+It consists, first, of approximating task communication patterns (e.g. between Safety-Critical Java threads) using cyclo-static data-flow graphs and affine functions.
+Then, it uses state of the art ILP techniques to find optimal schedules and to concretize them as real-time schedules in the program implementations 00.

-Abstract scheduling, or the use of abstraction and refinement techniques in scheduling borrowed to the theory of abstract interpretation is a promising development toward tooled methodologies to orchestrate thousands of heterogeneous hardware/software blocks on modern CPS architectures (just consider modern cars or aircrafts).
+Abstract scheduling, or the use of abstraction and refinement techniques in scheduling borrowed to the theory of abstract interpretation 0 is a promising development toward tooled methodologies to orchestrate thousands of heterogeneous hardware/software blocks on modern CPS architectures (just consider modern cars or aircrafts).
 It is an issue that simply defies the state of the art and known bounds of complexity theory in the field, and consequently requires a particular address.